JohnLyu2/Z3str2py/README.md

 See main.py for how to use.

-Currently it only supports solving word equations (without any fuction other than "concatentate" and without any predicate other than "=") It does not support integer arithmetic constraints and detecting overlaps.
+Currently it only supports solving word equations (only function: "concatentate"; only predicate: "=").
+It does not support integer arithmetic constraints and detect overlaps now.